 The magic act and fire eating came to an end when Tony was called for National Service.
 Tony joined the Navy and put his National Service time to good use by training to become a mechanical engineer.
 This was to later help him enormously in the bakery business when all things productive became mechanical.

-First term at Trent.
-Tony Wood, bottom right.
 F.T.
 Wood and Sons had been going from strength to strength.
 After National Service, a training for Tony had been organised at accountants in Leeds to equip him for working at the flour mill.
 Thomas and Tony were going to be trusted to lead it into the future.
 The future was full of anticipation.
 But then disaster struck; on Christmas Eve 1962 Ernest (Tony’s father) took ill and he passed away on Christmas Day.
 In those days there was a harsh regime of Death Duties to be paid to the government.
 This meant that Ernest’s sudden untimely death led to the business and indeed the family home being sold to pay those duties.
 The family flour mill unfortunately fell into the hands of a corporate business called Staveley Industries, who, only six months later sold it on again to Spillers.
 These events, leading to the family business falling outside of family ownership, had a profound impact on Tony.
 Something which he spoke about from time to time in the future and which lead to him committing that whatever he did in business in the future, it would be a family business, for generations to come.

 Tony had no hesitation in starting in business again, from scratch, on his own.
 That decision is what took him and Christine into baking and the founding of what has become the family business today, Country Style.
 They set about this with commitment and hard work, even before they were married.
 Tony married Christine on Tony’s 25th birthday in 1964.
 By which time, Tony’s “rank or profession” was rightly recorded on their marriage certificate as “Baker” and Christine’s “rank or profession” was recorded on the marriage certificate as “Confectionary Sales Lady.”
 This was an early indication of what was to become a unique, remarkable, lengthy, and extremely successful partnership in both marriage and in business.